samuel-rosa/spsann-doc/ppl.md

 of pair-wise distances that generally smooth out the structure of the spatial process (Lark2000).

-Although being an interesting description of a sample pattern, it is known that sample patterns with the same distribution of pair-wise distances can have completely different spatial configurations (MuellerEtAl1999).
+Although being an interesting description of a sample configuration, it is known that sample configurations with the same distribution of pair-wise distances can have completely different spatial configurations (MuellerEtAl1999).
 This occurs for two reasons.
 First, the distribution of pair-wise distances is an unidimensional measure that does not consider the shape and orientation of the spatial domain